mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/10.Network Planning/default.md

 #### IP Allocation

 HDM supports DHCP and static IPs for its components.
-At deployment time, the user will need to choose .For static IPs, IP allocation range also has to be provided.
-Minimum IPs required can vary with the number of nodes in the cluster and the deployment mode chosen.
+This choice will need to be made at deployment time.
+If static IPs are chosen, the IP allocation range must also be provided.
+The minimum number of required IPs will vary, based on the number of nodes in the cluster and the chosen deployment mode.

-**Note**: HDM does not support the change of IP of its components (Appliance as well as other component VMs).
-If you wish to change the IP of any HDM component, you need to redeploy the HDM.
+**Note**: HDM does not support changing the IP address of any of its components (the appliance, as well as other component VMs).
+To change the IP of any HDM component, HDM will need to be redeployed.